tleisio/booknotes/Braving the wilderness.md

 The either/or framing (with me or with the enemy) is a false choice made by those trying to bullshit others.
 See it, and resist it by thinking beyond the false two choices that these situations present.
 But be civil about it.

 Bullshit behavior:
-> The truth doesn't matter, _what I think_ matters."
+> The truth doesn't matter, _what I think_ matters.

 Resisting bullshit takes much more energy than making bullshit.